COVID-19: Information regarding Boost and the Awards Industry

 - Entry numbers will inevitably be down, so this is an opportunity when you statistically are more likely to win.

 What happens if I pay to enter an award and they cancel on me?

-We have seen extremely few examples of awards accepting entries, and then cancelling.
+We’ve seen extremely few examples of awards accepting entries, and then cancelling.
 Most awards are backed by large publishing brands, events companies and business associations/institutes who understand how bad this would be for their reputation.
-Our research (see full article here) showed that delay was by far a more popular approach.
-Typically we are seeing a 3 months delay for the event.
+Our recent research (see full article here) shows that ‘a delay’ is by far the more popular approach.
+Typically, we’re seeing a three month delay for the main awards event.

 How do I keep track of changing dates and deadlines?

-Please be reassured that our team is always actively monitoring awards deadlines, and during the current crisis we have literally doubled our efforts here.
-It is no surprise that our Awards List sites remain incredibly popular, with thousands of users every month, so we take our responsibility very seriously.
+Please be reassured that our team is always actively monitoring awards deadlines, and during the current crisis, we’ve literally doubled our efforts here.
+Our Awards List sites remain incredibly popular, with thousands of users every month, so we take our responsibility very seriously.

 Is Boost still able to help me enter?

 Yes, Boost is still completely open for business, although working from home rather than our two offices.
-The whole team is here for each other and here for our clients.
-See some ways we can help you below.
+The whole team is here for each other and our clients.
+See below for some ways we can help you.